PyWiFeS/pipeline/README.md

 - We should keep the old structure, and only add a set of scripts to tackle multinight observations:
 -- `reduction_scripts` still contains `reduce_blue_data.py`, `reduce_red_data.py`, `save_blue_metadata.py` and `save_red_metadata.py` just as before.
 We added `multinight` folder with our multinight scripts.

+- There is one config.py file now for both blue and red.
+Filter (band: blue/red) is set in the command line.
+- How to run: `python reduce_stellar.py config.py obsdate band`, e.g. `python reduce_stellar.py config.py 20181128 r` for red band

+- reduction steps for the original pywifes are on http://www.mso.anu.edu.au/pywifes/doku.php?id=documentation

+### Known problems
 - Is there still a problem with pickle files?

 ### For Marusa's scripts to work, don't forget to add these lines (or modifies) in the `.bashrc` file:
 `export PYTHONPATH="/priv/mulga1/marusa/reduction_wifes/pipeline/src/:$PYTHONPATH"